Sanket2004/Coding-and-NoCoding-Hacktoberfest2023/README.md

 # Coding-and-NoCoding-Hacktoberfest2023
 Repository totally dedicated to Hacktoberfest 2023, feel free to contribute.

-# Please Refer to CONTRIBUTING.md file for the topics and Guidelines
+* Read the below Getting Started Points and then goto CONTRIBUTING.md for the guidelines

 # Hacktoberfest2023